-This 1947 Boyer CJ-2A is now part of the Omix-ADA Jeep Collection assembled by Al Azadi, founder of Omix-ADA Jeep Parts.
+This 1947 Boyer CJ-2A previously belonged to the late Mark A. Smith, founder of the Jeep Jamboree.
+It's now part of the Omix-ADA Jeep Collection assembled by Al Azadi, founder of Omix-ADA Jeep Parts.
 The Boyer serial number is J186, and I have now included it on the Boyer Production List.
 The Willys serial number is 114429.

 An unusual detail on the Jeep is the location of the siren and extra set of driving lights, on the front bumper.
 They are visible in this photo taken at the SEMA 2012 show in Las Vegas by Michael Simari, courtesy Car and Driver.

-Thanks to Gary Dreyer, Dave Logan at Omix-ADA, Paul Tower of the Hose 5 Fire Museum, Ryan M. at the CJ-2A Forum, and Michael Simari. -- Derek Redmond
+Thanks to Gary Dreyer, Dave Logan at Omix-ADA, Paul Tower of the Hose 5 Fire Museum, Ryan M. at the CJ-2A Forum, Ron Foss and Michael Simari. -- Derek Redmond

 There are more CJ-2A detail photos in Boyer CJ-2A Fire Engine in Brazil.